 Central air conditioning systems are also practically invisible and add substantial resale value to your home.

-Split air conditioning systems are also a type of central cooling, but they are ductless and not built into forced-air furnaces.
+Ductless split air conditioning systems can also come with a heating function in which the system essentially runs in reverse, heating the indoors.
 Like central air conditioning, they consist of an indoor and outdoor unit that work together by extracting hot air from inside your home and expelling it outside through the compressor.

 - Ability to set different temperatures for different rooms